Additional Financial Resources

 CTA is a free assistance program of NRCS which provides farmers, ranchers and forestland owners with the knowledge and tools they need to conserve, maintain and restore the natural resources on their lands and improve the health of their operations with a personalized conservation plan.

 EQIP is a program of NRCS that provides financial and technical assistance to agricultural producers and non-industrial forest managers throughout Texas to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, increased soil health and reduced soil erosion and sedimentation, improved or created wildlife habitat, and mitigation against drought and increasing weather volatility.
-NRCS provides cost-share of 50% of the approved amount for such practice.
+NRCS reimburses partial costs according to current payment rate schedules.

 GRIP is a program of the Oaks and Prairie Joint Venture aimed at achieving grassland bird conservation in focus areas throughout the Oaks and Prairies Ecoregion of Texas and Oklahoma.
 GRIP provides direct payment to landowners as an incentive for conducting approved grassland bird habitat improvement practices on their property.
 GRIP provides cost-share of 50% of the approved amount for such practice.